 Thank you for your answer.
 Yes, it is fairly lengthly but as long as it works - I'll be happy.
 Keeping my fingers crossed....

 You are very welcome!
 The Ford drive cycle is actually longer than the revised one provided, but this one works for many vehicle makes and models including Ford, Lexus, and Dodge.
 It is better if the engine is cold when starting the drive cycle, so the computer can check the engine warm-up time for proper fuel delivery.
+Best of luck.

 Thanks again for your help.
 Just wanted to let you know that I finally passed the emission test.
 Yea!!!